-Aptly called the land of roar, trumpet and songs it is 120 kms away from Nainital set on the banks of the mighty Ram Ganga River.
+Aptly called the land of roar, trumpet, and songs it is 120 km away from Nainital set on the banks of the mighty Ram Ganga River.

-Covered by Sal trees and the grasslands and bamboo growth, the habitat is perfect for the a list of species found in this area.
-There are around 582 species of birds, 26 species of reptiles, 7 species of amphibians and 50 species of mammals.
+Covered by Sal trees and the grasslands and bamboo growth, the habitat is perfect for the list of species found in this area.
+There are around 582 species of birds, 26 species of reptiles, 7 species of amphibians, and 50 species of mammals.
 The floral diversity is also extremely varied.
-The park has a high density of tiger population which it is most famous for.
+The park has a high density of tiger population which is most famous for.

 The best way to view the animals in the park is to post your self on the elephants or to take a Jeep Safari to view the magnificent creatures in the most beautiful natural environs.
 Other than the tiger one can find various species of deer and herds of elephants with many species of monkeys as well.
 The reptiles such as the crocodile and the alligators with various types of snakes can be spotted here.